wso2/docs-is/en/docs/get-started/identity-anti-patterns-and-the-identity-bus.md

     do at the identity provider.
 Service provider's roles define the things a user can do at the service provider.
 Identity bus is capable of mapping identity provider's roles to the service provider's roles.
-For example users may bring idp-admin roles from their identity providers - in a SAML response - then the identity bus will find the mapped service provider role corresponding to these, say sp-admin, and will add that into the SAML response returning
+For example, users may bring idp-admin roles from their identity providers - in a SAML response - then the identity bus will find the mapped service provider role corresponding to these, say sp-admin, and will add that into the SAML response returning